End-to-end-provenance/provExplainR/README.md

 ## provExplainR
-Reads two provenance directories and generates differences between two versions including the environment in which the scripts were executed, versions of attached libraries, versions of provenance tool, name and content of main and sourced scripts.
+Reads the provenance collected during two different executions of an R script and identifies differences between the two versions including the environment in which the scripts were executed, versions of attached libraries, versions of the tool used to collect provenance, the name and content of the main and sourced scripts, inputs and outputs, and error and warning messages.

 provExplainR works with provenance collected by the rdt or rdtLite packages.
+Note: the provenance collected by rdt or rdtLite is stored in a <i>provenance directory</i>, whose location is determined by the user.

 ## Installation
 Installation from GitHub: